 As mentioned above, the consortium partners are jointly and severally liable towards the employer.
 The employer can automatically go after each of existing entities that have signed the contract.

 For a JV, employers need to check their recourse to the underlying entities.
 Parent company guarantees may clarify this.
-If not, this set-up could be far more risky for the employer in case the JV becomes insolvent.
+Without these, a JV set-up could be far more risky for the employer in case the JV entity becomes insolvent.

 If one party is in default, the other consortium or JV partner(s) has to find a replacement entity.
 Or otherwise perform the whole of the works.
-At least one similarity from the point of view of the contractors!
+At least on this point the situation is the same for both solutions!

-From an employer’s point of view, there may be no big difference between a JV and a consortium.
-However, the way contractors operate is completely different for both solutions.
-It is important for both the employer and the contractors to understand these differences.
-For the employer, this helps understanding the behavior of the contractor.
-For the contracting entities, each and every aspect of their relationship depends on the set-up: price, margin, scope, liquidated damages, invoicing etc.
+From an employer’s point of view, there may not be a big difference between a JV and a consortium.
+Yet, the way contractors operate is completely different for both solutions.
+It is important for both employers and contractors to understand these differences.
+For employers, this improves understanding the behavior of contractors.
+For the contracting entities, each and every aspect of their relationship depends on the chosen solutions: price, margin, scope, liquidated damages, invoicing etc.

-The best choice between either solution can be derived quite naturally from the following:
+Quite often, the best choice can be derived naturally from the following:

 - Consortium: Each party knows how to perform a specific part of the scope but not the scope of the partner(s).
-Due to lack of understanding, they fear the risks on the partner’s scope and want to be isolated from it.
+Due to lack of understanding, they presume high risks on the partner’s scope and want to be isolated from these.
 For example, on a power plant, the civil works contractor and the electro-mechanical contractor usually work as a consortium.